coopermayne/ucla-dog-ad/_posts/2010-04-21-participating-in-a-hearing.md

   answer: Yes.
 Additional documents, photographs, or videos can be submitted as evidence
     during the hearing if they are relevant to the incident(s).
 [More info](#submitting-new-evidence-during-hearing)
 - question: Is my attorney allowed to come?
-  answer: 'Attorneys are allowed, but certainly not required.
+  answer: 'Attorneys are allowed, but certainly not required.'

-'
 - question: Are language interpreters provided?
-  answer: |
+  answer: >-
     Yes.
     It is most helpful to contact the Department in advance to request one. [link to contact info]
 - question: What happens after the hearing?
-  answer: |
+  answer: >-
     The Hearing Examiner takes in all of the evidence from the hearing – including the sworn testimony of those who testified at the hearing and any documents submitted.
 He or she then writes a report to the General Manager of the Department.
 The report summarizes the evidence collected and recommends what the outcome of the case should be.
     [[Click here]] to read more about the possible outcomes of a Hearing
 - question: How does the Department determine what the outcome of the case should be?
+  answer: >-
-  answer: 'The Hearing Examiner must apply the evidence presented during the hearing
-    to the 11 factors listed in LAMC Section 53.34.4(c).
+    The Hearing Examiner must apply the evidence presented during the hearing to the 11 factors listed in LAMC Section 53.34.4(c).
 Read more about the factors [[here]]

-'
 layout: post
 ---